fintkz/Slawek/README.md

 # AttentiveDilatedLSTM

-A PyTorch implementation of the winning architecture from the M4 forecasting competition, featuring attention mechanisms and dilated LSTM layers.
+A PyTorch implementation of part of the winning architecture from the M4 forecasting competition, featuring attention mechanisms and dilated LSTM layers.

 ## Overview